-Taylor Swift's bodyguard says he witnessed groping
+Plaintiff in Taylor Swift groping trial rests case

 Mueller's attorney Gabriel McFarland asked Dent why he did not intervene if he saw the alleged groping.

-"I take my cues from her in certain situations and she continued with the photos," Dent said.
+"I take my cues from her in certain situations, and she continued with the photos," Dent said.

 Dent said he thought Mueller had been drinking alcohol prior to the photo op.
-Mueller testified on Tuesday that he had not had any drinks beforehand.
+Mueller, the plaintiff, testified on Tuesday that he had not had any drinks beforehand.

-Mueller has argued that he may have been misidentified as the culprit, but Dent said he recognized Mueller as the culprit without looking at the photo of them.
+Mueller has argued that he may have been misidentified, but Dent said he recognized Mueller as the culprit without looking at the photo of them.

 "We weren't doing a police lineup.
 I was standing right there," he said.
 "I saw him.
 I didn't need to go look at the camera to see what he looked like."